SaintsConnor/AnonyChat/README.md

 - The ban/kick functionality may not work properly in some cases.
 - Characters may not display properly in the chatroom due to encoding issues (Fix In Progress).

+## Version Control 🚀

+AnonyChat uses Git for version control.
+Each release is tagged with a version number and a codename.

+### Release History 📜

+- v0.1 (Alpha) - "First Steps" 🐣
+- v0.2 (Alpha) - "Encryption Update" 🔒
+- v0.3 (Alpha) - "Networking Update" 🌐
+- v0.4 (Alpha) - "The Bug Bust" 🚀 (IN PROGRESS)

+To see the full list of changes for each release, please refer to the [CHANGELOG.md](./CHANGELOG.md) file.

 ## LICENSE 📜

 This software is under the: "GNU GENERAL PUBLIC LICENSE v3.0".
 Below is a TLDR of this.